Smells fishy? Not really.

 There will be more plastic than fish in the sea by 2050.

 The warning came in 2016 from the Ellen McArthur foundation, during a meeting of the World Economic Forum.
+Many years later, the concern remains.

-But, even though we refer to plastic as a single item, not all plastics are the same.
+Even though we refer to plastic as a single item, not all plastics are the same.
 Some take months to decompose, others might take millennia.

-Nylon, polycarbonates, polyester, polyethylene, polypropylene, polystyrene, polyurethane, PVC, PVDC, acrylic, teflon, silicone, microplastics, biodegradable plastics.
+Nylon, polycarbonates, polyester, polyethylene, polypropylene, polystyrene, polyurethane, PVC, PVDC, acrylic, Teflon, silicone, microplastics, biodegradable plastics.
 Fourteen types of plastic that make up basic, everyday objects – in its vast majority, single-use or with a limited lifespan.

 By being discarded incorrectly, these plastics end up in the ocean.
 Get to know some examples of objects where you can find different types of plastics.
 By the way, notice how long they take to decompose.